ianbarrere/ananke/README.md

 ## Connectors

-* gNMI: This is the only southbound connector for devices that Ananke supports
+* gNMI: This is the only southbound connector that Ananke supports at the moment
-* PacketFabric API: PacketFabric interconnects can be provisioned with Ananke
-* Megaport API: Megaport interconnects can be provisioned with Ananke

 ## Order of Operations
 In some rare cases you can technically model a device's entire config in a single file